Kelly Slater's 2019 Oi Rio Pro jersey is currently orbiting around the Earth on the International Space Station (ISS).

 Christina H. Koch: That is such an awesome question.
 In fact, it took me about halfway through my mission before I even realized that I hadn't seen the sky.
-We do not have any blueness to the the environment around us at all.
+We do not have any blueness to the environment around us at all.

 It just looks like normal land color, either green or a beautiful red over a desert, so we don't see that blue of the sky.

-The one place you could say we do see it is at the time of the sunrise or sunset when we can actually kind of make out the atmosphere on the horizon of the earth and its really, really beautiful.
+The one place you could say we do see it is at the time of the sunrise or sunset when we can actually kind of make out the atmosphere on the horizon of the earth and it's really, really beautiful.

-But no, I have not seen a blue sky since I've been up here and I was just thinking the other day that I cannot wait to look up and see the blue sky.
+But no, I have not seen a blue sky since I've been up here, and I was just thinking the other day that I cannot wait to look up and see the blue sky.

 Kelly Slater: How did you get into surfing and, obviously, are you missing it while being up there?

 Christina H. Koch: I do miss it a ton.
-In fact, I think that's - aside from seeing my family and friends - getting back into that is one of the things I'm looking forward to the most - in the very least, just getting back to the beach.
+In fact, I think that's - aside from seeing my family and friends - getting back into that is one of the things I'm looking forward to the most - at the very least, just getting back to the beach.

 I do live at the beach in Galveston, Texas, so taking a walk on the beach is going to be kind of the top of my list when I'm back.
 I got into surfing through my husband.
-I met him in American Samoa where I was working on a remote climate station for NOAA, the National Oceanic and Atmospheric Administration.
+I met him in American Samoa, where I was working on a remote climate station for NOAA, the National Oceanic and Atmospheric Administration.

 And, you know, he's a hardcore surfer, and he had taken a job in Samoa as well.
-Partially for work but surfing a little bit more to do with it, so since then we've been surfing and taking surf trips all over the place, and of course we surf in Galveston together.
+Partially for work but surfing a little bit more to do with it, so since then, we've been surfing and taking surf trips all over the place, and of course, we surf in Galveston together.